neicnordic/neic.no/_posts/2018-09-06-update-icelandic-workshop.md

 ---
-title: "Update from the Icelandic 2nd Workshop"
+title: "Update from the Nordic High Performance Computing & Applications Workshop in Iceland"
 summary: "On 13-15 June 2018, the University of Iceland hosted the 2nd Nordic High Performance Computing & Applications Workshop, a three-day event featuring HPC experts and domain scientists from Iceland, the U.S. and Germany, talking about topics ranging from project experiences to technology tutorials."
 photo: "/assets/images/latest-news-12-sunset.jpeg"
 ---

-Update from the Icelandic 2nd Workshop
+Update from the Nordic High Performance Computing & Applications Workshop in Iceland
 ===========================

 **On the 13-15 of june 2018, the University of Iceland hosted the 2nd Nordic High Performance Computing & Applications Workshop, a